-Islamic Republic of Iran: The Great Bustard is listed as "EN - In danger of extinction" by the Department of Environment, in a categorization system consisting of four levels (Endangered, Protected, Pest and Non-endangered/Common).
+The Great Bustard is listed as "EN-In danger of extinction" by the Department of Environment, in a categorization system consisting of four levels (Endangered, Protected, Pest and Non-endangered/Common).
 The Department declared the Great Bustard a protected species in 1967 and banned hunting (Laws and Parliamentary Affairs Office, Department of Environment, 1997).

-Nationally, the Western Great Bustard is listed as Category III (Vulnerable) due to considerable populations in the Volga River region (Gabuzov 2001), which are not considered in this Action Plan.
+Nationally, the Western Great Bustard is listed as Category III (Vulnerable) due to a population stronghold in the

+Volga River region (Gabuzov 2001), which is located within Europe and not considered in this Action Plan.
 At the provincial level, within the range considered here, the Great Bustard is listed as Category II (Endangered) in Orenburg Province (Kornev & Gavlyuk 2014).
-In all other provinces along the southern border of the Russian Federation from Bashkortostan to Altai Krai, the Great Bustard is now listed as either Category I (Critically Endangered: Bashkortostan, Chelyabinsk Province, Altai Krai), or Category 0 (Extinct: Tyumen, Omsk, and Novosibirsk Provinces) (summary in Kessler, 2016).
+In all other provinces along the southern border of the Russian Federation from Bashkortostan to Altai Krai, the Great Bustard is now listed as either Category I (Critically Endangered: Bashkortostan, Chelyabinsk Province, Altai Krai), or Category 0 (Extinct: Tyumen, Omsk, and Novosibirsk Provinces) (summary in Kessler 2016).
 Hunting is forbidden.
-According to decree Number 107 of the Ministry of Natural Resources from 28 April 2008 entitled "On the sanctioning of the methodology for calculation of damage incurred on animals listed in the Red Data Book of the Russian Federation," the fine for poaching a Western Great Bustard is 25,600 rubles plus 2500 rubles in administrative fees, or approximately US\$400.
+According to decree Number 107 of the Ministry of Natural Resources from 28 April 2008 entitled "On the sanctioning of the methodology for calculation of damage incurred on animals listed in the Red Data Book of the Russian Federation," the fine for poaching a Western Great Bustard is 25,600 rubles plus 2500 rubles in administrative fees, or approximately ŪS\$400.

 The Great Bustard is listed as Category I in the Red Data Book of Kazakhstan (Endangered; Berezovikov and Gubin, 2010).
 It is protected by the Law on Protection and Use of the Animal World of the Republic of Kazakhstan.
 Hunting is forbidden, as is destruction of nests and keeping young or adult Great Bustards in captivity.
-The fine for poaching is 700 MRP, which is equivalent to 1,944,600 tenge (approximately US\$4680).
+The fine for poaching is 700 MRP (a price calculation index), which at the time of writing is equivalent to 1,944,600 tenge or approximately US\$4680.